Skip to main content

 Taqueria plugins add functionality to Taqueria by adding tasks to Taqueria.
 Plugins are managed right in Taqueria using the taq install [pluginName] and taq uninstall [pluginName] commands

-Taqueria plugins are installed on a per-project basis which allows you to customize the combination of technologies used and tasks avalable on a project.
+Taqueria plugins are installed on a per-project basis which allows you to customize the combination of technologies used and tasks available on a project.
 This means that the tasks available to run in each project will differ based on the plugins installed

 Currently available plugins include: